 The transformation of a vapour or gas into a liquid is called condensation.
 This occurs when the gas or vapour’s temperature drops below its “dew point.”
 This is what causes early-morning dew on the grass: on chilly nights, the earth releases heat upward; as a result, the ground’s temperature falls below that of the air, causing water vapour to condense on it as dew.

-Because the air you breathe out is hotter than the air you breathe in, the water vapour condenses and appears as a mist, which is why you are able to observe when you breathe in cold weather.
+Because the air you breathe out is hotter than the air you breathe in, the water vapour condenses and appears as a mist, which is why you can observe when you breathe in cold weather.

 Because air can store more water vapour at higher temperatures, hotter regions typically have higher levels of humid air.
 What results in window condensation?